wabiloo/scte35-js-annotated/README.md

 <h2 align="center">ANSI/SCTE35 JS PARSER</h2>

-SCTE35 tools for parsing in CLI using NodeJS or in a "modern" browser.
+Tool to parse SCTE35 hex and binary strings in the terminal, with NodeJS, or in a "modern" browser.

-## Demo

-Visit https://comcast.github.io/scte35-js/ and paste the following in the text box and hit the `Parse` button:

-`/DBGAAET8J+pAP/wBQb+AAAAAAAwAi5DVUVJQAErgX+/CR9TSUdOQUw6OGlTdzllUWlGVndBQUFBQUFBQUJCQT09NwMDaJ6RZQ==`

-In order to deploy changes to the demo read the README found at https://github.com/Comcast/scte35-js/tree/master/ui.

 ## SCTE35 Module